Never miss an important update |

 The bond order is just a number that describes how effective the correlation between these two atoms that comprise a molecule seems to be.

-When the B.O becomes strong, the molecule remains stable, or even the B.O. becomes weak, the molecule is assumed to be less robust.
-This implies that B.O influences molecule equilibrium.
+When the B.O. becomes strong, the molecule remains stable.
+Therefore, it implies that B.O influences molecule equilibrium.

 BondOrder=12(Nb–Na)BondOrder=12(Nb–Na)